Last Updated on September 5, 2022

 How to Roast a Perfect Turkey in a Nesco Electric Roaster Oven

-In this article, you can find out how to roast a perfect turkey in a Nesco or other electric roaster oven.
-You can get tips about how and why to brine the turkey.
-Use the handy chart showing how long to cook a turkey in a roaster oven depending on size and stuffing.
+In this article, you can learn how to roast a perfect turkey in a Nesco or other electric roaster oven.
+In addition, you can get tips about how and why to brine the turkey.
+Finally, use the handy chart showing how long to cook a turkey in a roaster oven, depending on size and stuffing.

 How to Get Moist Turkey

-The reason the Nesco makes such a delectable bird is because of the patented circle of heat.
+The Nesco makes such a delectable bird because of the patented circle of heat.
 That circle of heat means that the parts of the turkey that take the longest to cook, the thighs are right by that circle of heat.
-They cook as quickly as the breast that doesn’t have a chance to dry out.
+So they cook as quickly as the breast that doesn’t have a chance to dry out.

 Dry brine the bird the day before.
 I used sea salt and Herbs de Provence.
-Cover both the outside and inside of the bird, as well as under the breast.
-Dry brining helps crisp up the skin, and keep the meat moist.
+Cover the outside and inside of the bird, as well as under the breast.
+Dry brining helps crisp up the skin and keep the meat moist.